 Seeing a child come into this world is extra special to me.
 Whenever I’ve seen new life come into the world, from someone who I’m close to, I love to capture that very moment.
 It’s a brand new life being welcomed into the world.
 Tiny feet, tiny hands, that little button nose.
 What a beautiful moment.

-Baby loss with the people close to me
+Baby loss effecting the people close to me…

 Then a part of me feels something else.
 I think about all of the people close to me who have lost children.
 There are several kinds of pregnancy loss.
 All can be as heart-breaking as the other.
 That’s why, if I’m lucky enough to have children in the future, I will take that moment and hold it close to my heart forever.
 I’ll precious each and every moment.